tohru-murakami/Yukari_Code_2/README.md

 (Note) Variables set with true or false might not function correctly as they have not been thoroughly tested.
 Please contact us if you notice any issues.

-(7) LIMIT_TIME: The time (in seconds) allowed for searching for a solution.
+(7) `LIMIT_TIME`: The time (in seconds) allowed for searching for a solution.
 The loop terminates if the time exceeds this value.
 In the following example, it stops after 120 seconds:

 ```
 double LIMIT_TIME = 120;